Ikegami Jinashi

 Bamboo

 I personally travel across Kyushu, the birthplace of madake bamboo, to hand-select bamboo that meets the ideal conditions.
 Even after drying, I do not perform the commonly used process of "tame-naoshi" (heat correction to straighten the bamboo).
 This is because even slight distortions in the inner bore can negatively affect the sound.
-Moreover, heat-corrected bamboo is highly prone to cracking due to the stress of being bent.The bamboo used for Ikegami shakuhachi must meet stringent conditions: it must be naturally straight without the need for tame-naoshi, be 6-7 years old (from bamboo groves that are centuries old), have an appropriate number of nodes, an inner diameter within ±1mm of the ideal measurement, and a wall thickness (which influences brightness of tone) with a tolerance of ±1mm.
-Only bamboo that meets these near-miraculous conditions is selected for use.
+Moreover, heat-corrected bamboo is highly prone to cracking due to the stress of being bent.The bamboo used for Ikegami shakuhachi must meet stringent conditions: it must be naturally straight without the need for tame-naoshi, be 6–7 years old (The bamboo grove itself is estimated to be over 100 years old.), have an appropriate number of nodes, an inner diameter within ±1mm of the ideal measurement, and a wall thickness (which influences brightness of tone) with a tolerance of ±1mm.
+Such bamboo is found in only one out of ten thousand stalks.
+I craft my instruments exclusively from these true masterpieces of nature. ※(Ikegami flutes are crafted entirely by hand, guided by the laws of nature—from the initial harvesting of the bamboo to the seasoning process and final tuning.
+For this reason, fewer than fifteen of these instruments are brought into the world each year.)

 No Joints